ongov/Digital-Service-Standard/README.md

 Using standard platforms and designs is a cost-effective way of providing public services and makes the most of public resources.

+Services delivered online, over the phone or in person should provide a consistent experience for the public.
+From branding to tone of voice and error handling, users should always feel confident in their ability to complete the service properly and our ability to guide them to the completion of their task.

 ### How to meet this standard

 Ontario.ca is the government's flagship website.
 At a minimum: